jrburke/carmino/README.md

 TODO
 * generate appcache

-Build web apps targeted for mobile apps using a card-based metaphor.
+Build web apps targeted for mobile apps using a card metaphor.
 Each screen is a card.
 Navigation is done by slide cards horizontally.

 Each card is given to carmino as a string of HTML.
 Carmino will slot the card